chr15m/flk/README.md

 # Compile

+To compile `flk` itself run `make`.
+This combines the original `mal` scripts with various bash and flk functions into a single binary.

 You can make a pure bash script from your Fleck script by bundling your script and Fleck together into a new script.

 Say you have a Fleck script called `wow.clj`, you can bundle it as follows: